Do Binaural Beats Really Work? Uncovering the Science & the Benefits

 Theta and Delta binaural beats can help reduce insomnia because they mimic the natural sleep waves your brain produces.

-You can listen while you’re lying in bed, either
+You can listen to Restful while you’re lying in bed, either

 • before you go to sleep, or